bardius/deckOfCards/README.md

 Testing, coverage & reports
 ---------------------------------------------

-Karma is in place as a test runner with jasmine for unit tests and protractor for end to end AnjularJS tests.
+Karma is in place as a test runner with jasmine for unit tests and protractor for end to end AngularJs tests.
 Tests can be run with the corresponding grunt tasks.
 Upon the tests completion reports are getting generated for coverage and end to end testing scenarios with screen shots and are placed within /test/test-reports.